Eastern Samar is a province in the Eastern Visayas Region of the Philippines.

 On September 28, 1901, the local people made a surprised attack on the American Forces stationed in the town of Balangiga.
 The following days, the Americans retaliated, burning whole towns, looting homes and churches, and carting away valuable properties, the most prominent of them were the church bells of Balangiga.
 These series of attacks and counter-attacks came to be known as Balangiga Massacre.

 On June 19, 1965, Eastern Samar was created as a regular province by virtue of Republic Act 4221, the law that split the huge Samar Province into three provinces.
+In that same year, Felipe J. Abrigo was elected as the first representative of the independent province to the Philippine Congress.

 Typhoon Haiyan, considered the strongest and deadliest typhoon in the world, landed in the town of Guiuan in November of 2013.
-More than 6,ooo people were killed and billions worth of properties were destroyed in the province and elsewhere in the Visayas islands.
+More than 6,ooo people were killed and billions worth of properties were destroyed in the province and elsewhere in the Visayas Islands.

 Economy of Eastern Samar